Table of Contents

 What is CPR – Conclusion

-We hope you could grasp a gist of CPR full form and what is CPR in this article.
+We hope you could grasp the gist of CPR full form and what is CPR in this article.
 Now, how can we save lives via CPR steps is what needs to be discussed.
 Many training programs are conducted which are mostly free of cost.
-These programs aim towards providing a better understanding among civilians towards CPR and CPR steps.
+These programs aim towards providing a better understanding among civilians of CPR and CPR steps.
 The training is given to ensure that they become used to it and can help any victim in the future instead of being a bystander in accidents.
-Therefore, CPR full form is the first step towards saving a life in an emergency situation.
+Therefore, CPR in full form is the first step toward saving a life in an emergency situation.